InGaussiana/ext-firestore-changes-tracker/PREINSTALL.md

-Use this extension to send a friendly greeting.
+Use this extension to save a log of changes in all the documents on a collection

-When triggered by an HTTP request, this extension responds with your specified friendly greeting.

 # Billing